 Nowadays, it’s such a staple by itself that many homecooks will simply whip up a batter entirely dedicated to making paniyaram.
 They can’t be blamed.
-Paniyaram are crispy on the outside and fluffy on the inside, combining the best of both worlds in texture with the incredible flavour of a fermented idli batter.
+Kuzhi Paniyaram are crispy on the outside and fluffy on the inside, combining the best of both worlds in texture with the incredible flavour of a fermented idli batter.

 What are Kuzhi Paniyaram?